Christophler/XHacks2021/README.md

-# About StockBot
+# About MoneyMoneyStocksBot
-StockBot is a discord bot that lets users view recent stock data on a number of select stocks available.
+MoneyMoneyStocksBot is a discord bot that lets users view recent stock data on a number of select stocks available.
 It neatly puts the data in a graph to see the stock's progress over the past 7 days.
 All with one bot and one command, you and your friends can view the stock market with ease.

 # Developers
 - Install python http request library: `pip install requests`